hed-standard/hed-specification/docs/source/03_HED_formats.md

 The parsers treat any child of these tags as a value substituted for the placeholder rather than as a tag extension.

-**HED values** may be strings or numeric values followed by a unit specification.
+**HED values** may be strings or numeric values followed by an optional unit specification.
 If a `unitClass` is specified as an attribute of the `#` node, then the units specified must be valid units for that `unitClass`.

-HED parsers assume that units are separated from values by a single blank.**
+**HED parsers assume that units are separated from values by a single blank.**

 The characters that may be used in the value that replaces the `#` placeholder must be in the union of the values allowed by the `valueClass` attributes of the`#` node.
 If units are given, they may place additional restrictions on the allowed values.

-Additional checks may be made on the substituted values depending on the *valueClass*
+Additional checks may be made on the substituted values depending on the `valueClass`

 | valueClass  | Additional value checks |
 | ----------- | ----------------------- |
 | numericClass | Must be a valid floating point number. |
 | dateTimeClass | Must be a valid ISO8601 value. |

 The values of HED tag placeholders cannot stand alone, but must include the parent when used in a HED string.
 For example, the `Label` node in the HED schema has the `#` child.
-Thus, the value `myLabel` meant to substitute for the `#` child of the `Label` node must include `Label` when used in a HED tag (e.g., `Label/myLabel` not `myLabel`).
+Thus, the value `myLabel` meant to substitute for the `#` child of the `Label` node must include `Label` term when used in a HED tag (e.g., `Label/myLabel` not `myLabel`).

 The values substituted for `#` may themselves be schema node names provided they conform with any value class requirements associated with that `#`.
 Thus, `Label/Item` is a valid HED tag event though `Item`, itself, is a valid top tag.
-It is the `Label` tag with its value `*Item` and is unrelated to the `Item` HED tag.
+It is the `Label` tag with its value `Item` and is unrelated to the `Item` HED tag.
 However, `Data-maximum/Item` is not valid because the `#` child of `Data-maximum` has a `valueClass=numericClass` attribute and the `Item` value is not numeric.